YagmurSimsekk/content-ops-starter/content/pages/index.md

     subtitle: Was unsere Patienten über uns sagen
     items:
       - title: >-
-          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
+          "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away."
         tagline: Testimonial 1
         subtitle: 'Maria Walters, Company'
         text: >-